ferdouseO/godot-appodeal-android-plugin/README.md

 # 📦Export to android
-1. Install Android Build Template
+1. Install Android Build Template.
 2. Copy the "godotappodeal.aar" archive from addons/appodeal and pest it to "project > android > build > libs > debug" for debug and to "project > android > build > libs > release" for release build.
 3. Add maven dependency `maven { url "https://artifactory.appodeal.com/appodeal" }` at the repositories section of your "project > android > build > build.gradle" file.
 <img height=100 src="screenshots/ss-appodeal-maven.png">